koushik395/TwitterSentimentAnalysis/README.md

 ## Step 4: Cleaning Tweets to Analyse Sentiment
 Firstly, I create new data frame (tw_list) and a new feature(text), then clean text by using lambda function and clean RT, link, punctuation characters and finally convert to lowercase.
+Use regualr expression to clean RT, link, punctuation characters etc.. and finally convert to lowercase and then split the sentence into tokens.
+Now using for loop check whether those tokens are present in stopwords are not.If not then add those tokens to empty list.Then join all those tokens to get a sentence.

+## Step 5: Sentiment Analyse
+Now, I can use cleaned text to calculate polarity, subjectivity, sentiment, negative, positive, neutral and compound parameters again.
+For all calculated parameters, I create new features to my data frame.When you have a look tweet list you can see some duplicated tweets, so you need to drop duplicate tweets.